mr-efka/dotent-toolbox/src/ToolBox.QueryString/docs/readme.md

 The goal of this module is to generate querystring from an object relying on some identified `PrimitiveType`s.

+> If you intend to use this package for an [AspNetCore](https://learn.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core) application, better install the [MrEfka.ToolBox.QueryString.IoC](https://www.nuget.org/packages/MrEfka.ToolBox.QueryString.IoC) package, which provide useful methods to register the helper in you services collection.

 ## Primitive Types

 In the context of this module, a primitive type is one that instances can be directly written in a querystring without any transformation.